Boss goes extra mile so workers don't miss out on Deepavali cheer

 The family's sole breadwinner is most worried for his mother, a cancer patient in her late 60s.

-He said: "While the circuit breaker was on here, my mother had to stay in a hospital there to undergo chemotherapy.
+He said: "During the circuit breaker, my mother had to stay in hospital to undergo chemotherapy.
 I felt guilty that my son had to care for my parents, which is my duty.
 My wife even pawned some of her jewellery to pay for the medical expenses."

 When Ms Tan heard about his plight, she offered to help him financially.
 Said Mr Muniasami: "She helps us meet payments for our children's annual school fees and looks out for us.
 Her attention and care is why I have stayed on with the company for eight years, and I will not look for work anywhere else."